-Cafebabel.com has revolutionized European media: As a platform for participatory journalism, cafebabel.com strives to reach the 'Eurogeneration', the first generation who, thanks to the Erasmus programmes, the internet and increased mobility, profit from it on a daily basis.
+Cafebabel.com has revolutionized European media: As a platform for participatory journalism, cafebabel.com strives to reach the 'Euro generation', the first generation who, thanks to the Erasmus Programme, the internet and increased mobility, profit from it on a daily basis.

-Together with a network of 8500 volunteers, in more than 30 local offices throughout Europe and a central editorial office of professional journalists in Paris, cafebabel.com offers analyses of current affairs from a european perspective, producing articles on its multilingual Babelblogs.
-The european central editorial office in Paris controls an ever-expanding network of local offices throughout Europe, enabling the 'Eurogeneration' to have a voice.
+Together with a network of 8500 volunteers, in more than 30 local offices throughout Europe and a central editorial office of professional journalists in Paris, cafebabel.com offers analyses of current affairs from a European perspective, publishing multilingual articles.
+The European central editorial office in Paris controls an ever-expanding network of local offices throughout Europe, enabling the 'Euro generation' to have a voice.

-Cafebabel is looking for an : Intern for the German language version and editing of Cafebabel.com
+Cafebabel is looking for the following: an Intern for the German language version of cafebabel.com

 Convention de stage: